Starters, Salads, Soups/ Salads

 5

-Combine the soy sauce, sesame oil, lemon juice, vinegar, and honey in a bowl.
+In a separate bowl, combine the soy sauce, roasted sesame oil, lemon juice, balsamic vinegar, and honey.

 6